 YOUNGER COUPLES, NO CHILDREN OLDER COUPLES, NO CHILDREN FAMILIES, SCHOOL AGE CHILDREN Broad Description Intrastate and Interstate (and potential for international as more international product is developed) NEO, 25-45y/o, university educated, travel as couples or with a group of friends.
 Domestic + international NEO, 45-70y/o, university educated, travel as couples or with other couples same age, or sometimes extended family groups.
 Domestic NEO, female lead, family market, travelling with school aged children and like-minded friends with children or sometimes as multi-generational travel.
 Age Range 25 - 40 Couples aged 40 - 65 Parents 35 - 55, Children 4 - 16 Where they live Urban Dwellers - Adelaide, Melbourne, Sydney and International Regional - SA, VIC Urban Dwellers - Adelaide, Melbourne, Sydney and International (US, UK, EU, NZ and Eastern Markets) Regional - SA, VIC, WA Adelaide, Regional SA, VIC, NSW.
 Other states also for longer touring "Aussie Road Trip" family segments.
 Income Bracket Double income \$120,000-\$200,000 Double Income \$120,000 - \$300,000 Double Income \$120,000 - \$250,000 Marital Status Dating Engaged or Married.
 No kids.
 Married or Defacto.
 No children/older children not travelling with them.
 Married or Defacto with school age kids Gender Male + Female or Same Sex Male + Female or Same Sex Male + Female or Same Sex Decision Maker Both Male and Female.
 Female Female Interests Food, wine, cooking, adventure, music, nature-based activities - cycling/hiking, keeping fit, modern art Food, wine, art, new places, nature, soft adventure, natural attractions, history Adventure activities, food and wine, nature-based activities - cycling/MTB, hiking, keeping fit, art, family friendly activities - history/heritage included.
-Primary Motivations Feel transformed - personal growth and challenge, accomp Expanded worldview - broadened perspective, cultural und Nature and Discovery - Enjoy wide open spaces and fresh a Learn and experience something new - environmental, cult Mental Health - recharge, digital detox, disconnect from 'r Fun and Thrills - Feel alive, partake in fitness or exercise Experience something unique - Unexpected experience, go derstanding ir tural, historical new meaningful personal story
+Primary Motivations

-Connection - Bond with friends and family, meet new peop ple Other Motivations Participation in a sporting event Attend a leisure Events and/or wedding Long weekend getaway Attending an event - wedding or family event Participating in a sporting event Long weekend getaway Visiting Friends and Relatives (VFR) Attending events - wedding or family event, business meetings Touring around Australia Voluntourism/citizen science projects in their interest areas Kids participant in sporting championships Escape the dreaded school routine!
+Connection - Bond with friends and family, meet new people. ple Other Motivations Participation in a sporting event Attend a leisure Events and/or wedding Long weekend getaway Attending an event - wedding or family event Participating in a sporting event Long weekend getaway Visiting Friends and Relatives (VFR) Attending events - wedding or family event, business meetings Touring around Australia Voluntourism/citizen science projects in their interest areas Kids participant in sporting championships Escape the dreaded school routine!
 Enjoy time away with other like-minded families, or by visiting friends and relatives (VFR).
-May be showing interstate and interstate family visitors the region Touring around Australia with their kids COVID-19 Considerations They may be feeling insecure about the future of their job / their business (especially if in lockdown) May currently be in lockdown, and physically restricted to being able to visit the region Ability to bounce back is positive Will prioritise domestic travel as soon as they can safely do so, and permitted to do so (by government) Concerned about their parents and grandparent's health, but still prioritise their travel plans regardless They may be feeling insecure about the future of their job / their business (especially if in lockdown) Very concerned for their own health and the health of their elderly parents - hard to travel far away from them.
+May be showing interstate and interstate family visitors the region Touring around Australia with their kids COVID-19 Considerations They may be feeling insecure about the future of their job / their business (especially if in lockdown) May currently be in lockdown, and physically restricted to being able to visit the region Ability to bounce back is positive Will prioritise domestic travel as soon as they can safely do so, and permitted to do so (by government) Concerned about their parents and grandparents health, but still prioritise their travel plans regardless They may be feeling insecure about the future of their job / their business (especially if in lockdown) Very concerned for their own health and the health of their elderly parents - hard to travel far away from them.
 May push forward with plans to start their Touring plans to safer states in Australia (if possible to do so within restrictions) They may be feeling insecure about the future of their job / their business Will prioritise travel (intrastate) as soon as they can safely do so Concerned for their children's health, and the health of their older parents